-The minimum estimation of development: 16 hours per platform.
+With this monetization approach, the minimum development estimation is 16 hours per platform.

 There is no universal advice about what type of monetization model to choose.
-It will highly depend on the product idea and your future audience.
-The only rule you should keep in mind is that it will bring you profit only if it is valuable for the customers.
+Your decision will highly depend on the product idea and your future audience.
+However, keep in mind that your app will only bring you profit if it is valuable to your users.

-So, are you excited about this industry as much as we are?
-We hope this short trip to the fascinating world of telemedicine has spawned a variety of fresh ideas on how to conquer the market.
-And we are here at your disposal to help you with this mission.
-Tell us your idea and our specialist will consult you and estimate your project for free.
+So, are you interested in this industry as much as we are?
+We hope this breakdown of the fascinating world of telemedicine has spawned fresh ideas on how to conquer the market.

 If so, we are ready to help you with your mobile telemedicine app idea.
 Share your vision with us, and our specialist will help you transform it into a successful app solution.